Gluten-Free Baker's Guide to Flours

 Watch out for: Like Montina flour, wild rice flour imparts a distinct flavor and adds a dark appearance to baked goods.
 Not suited for delicate pastries, such as sugar cookies, white cakes or biscotti.

-Almond Flour and Almond Meal impart a sweet, nutty flavor to baked goods.
-High in protein, fiber, vitamin E and healthy fat.
+• ALMOND FLOUR and ALMOND MEAL impart a sweet, nutty flavor to baked goods and are high in protein, fiber, vitamin E and healthy fat.
 Make your own almond flour by finely grinding blanched nuts in a clean coffee grinder.
 Don’t over-grind; almond flour can turn into almond butter very quickly.
 Leaving the skin on the almonds will darken the flour and the final baked product.
 Almond flour adds structure and texture to cakes, cookies and cupcakes.
 It is popular for Passover baking.
 Almond flour can be substituted for oats in oatmeal cookies for people who cannot eat oats.

 How to use: Add up to 25 percent to a basic flour blend or use up to 50 percent or more in cakes leavened with eggs.

 Watch out for: Not suitable for people allergic to nuts.
 Because of its high fat content, almond flour and meal can go rancid quickly.
 Store in a tightly sealed container in the refrigerator or freezer and use within a few months.

 • CHESTNUT FLOUR: Made from ground chestnuts, this flour imparts a nutty, earthy flavor to baked goods.
 High in fiber and low in protein, it is used widely by Italian bakers and cooks in everything from pasta (tagliatelle and gnocchi) to cakes, pancakes, breads and muffins.
 Because chestnut flour is low in protein, it should be combined with a high-protein flour, such as bean, amaranth or soy flour, to ensure baked goods hold together.
 Store in an airtight container at room temperature.